-9A modal window is a popup window that is displayed on top of the active webpage
+$^{^7\}mathrm{A}$ modal window is a popup window that is displayed on top of the active webpage

-Figure 11: A PDF file rendered within Clowder.
+Figure 12: A PDF file rendered within Clowder.

-Figure 12: A repo provided as a link to GitLab.
+Figure 13: A repository provided as a link to GitLab.

-- For a pdf, the metadata is simply a thumbnail image of the front page (but one could consider, for example, running character recognition over the entire document and uploading the result as additional metadata). - For a jsonurl we figure out whether the url can be served over https and whether it can be "framed".
+- Once a file with a known filetype is uploaded, Clowder passes it to an extractor service associated with the filetype.
+This service extracts metadata related to the file. - For a pdf, the metadata is simply a thumbnail image of the front page (but one could consider, for example, running character recognition over the entire document and uploading the result as additional metadata). - For a jsonurl we figure out whether the url can be served over https and whether it can be "framed".
 We also take a screenshot of the website to use as a thumbnail.
-For a URL, you need to provide a URL in a JSON format via a plaintext file with the file extension 'jsonurl'.
-An example of such a "file" represented in Clowder can be seen in Fig. 12.
+For a URL, you need to provide a URL in a

+JSON format via a plaintext file with the file extension 'jsonurl'.
+An example of such a "file" represented in Clowder can be seen in Fig. 13.
 The contents of the file should look like: